 The Olympic Games has not been without its share of doping scandals.
-Here are just a few of the highlights.
+Here are just a few examples.

 - In Rome, 1960, after taking amphetamines, Danish cyclist Knuth Jensen collapsed during a race, fatally fracturing his skull.